Czech lands in the High Middle Ages: The Mixed Era

-However, Wenceslas later freed himself from their influence and grew in confidence.
-Wenceslas II displayed the wealth of the Bohemian state and its rise to a Great Power at his ceremonial coronation in 1297.
+However, Wenceslaus II later freed himself from their influence and grew in confidence.
+Wenceslaus II displayed the wealth of the Bohemian state and its rise to a Great Power at his ceremonial coronation in 1297.
 As the Governor of Bohemia could not expand his state southwards, where Habsburgs dominated, so he looked to the north and the east.
 In 1291 he conquered Kraków and in 1300 he gained the Polish royal crown in Gniezno.
 He strengthened his position after the death of Guta of Habsburg by marrying Elizabeth Richeza, the young princess of the House of Piast.
-In 1301, after the end of the Hungarian Arpad Dynasty, he accepted the offer of the Hungarian crown, which he obtained for his son Wenceslas, who was crowned Ladislaus V in Hungary.
+In 1301, after the end of the Hungarian Arpad Dynasty, he accepted the offer of the Hungarian crown, which he obtained for his son Wenceslaus, who was crowned Wenceslaus III in Hungary.

-At this point the Premyslids were at the peak of their power.
+At this point the Přemyslids were at the peak of their power.
 The strong international position of the Bohemian state in the 13th and at the beginning of the 14th century was closely related to the economic boom.
-However, without substantial reserves of precious minerals, the last Premyslids did not achieve significant successes.
+However, without substantial reserves of precious minerals, the last Přemyslids did not achieve significant successes.
 The Bohemian provinces were famous for their silver, and a silver mining boom started just before the middle of the 13th century after the discovery of rich deposits near Jihlava.
 Silver mining brought many people to the area, and many temporary huts and pubs were built by and for the people who went there hoping to find their fortune.
 As late as 1270 Jihlava was awarded a building order by Ottokar II in order to expand the town according to its needs.
 A set of legal regulations, the first of such regulations for a mining town in Central Europe, were drawn up in relation to silver mining in the Jihlava and Havlíčkův Brod regions, and miners from German-speaking Saxony, Harz, and Tirol settled in Jihlava (German: Iglau) and Havlíčkův Brod (German: Deutsch-Brod).
 The inflow of skilled German labourers allowed the subsequent expansion of power for the Czech kings.

 Another bigger silver boom began in the last decade of the 13th century, after the discovery of silver deposits at farms of an old Cistercian cloister in Sedlec.
-A new town, Kutna Hora, was quickly built nearby, the second biggest town in the country after Prague.
-The development of mining in Kutna Hora led to a coinage reform in 1300.
+A new town, Kutná Hora, was quickly built nearby, the second biggest town in the country after Prague.
+The development of mining in Kutná Hora led to a coinage reform in 1300.
 An expert from Italy, Gozzo of Orvieto, contributed to the Mining Code at that time (Ius regale montanorum), among the most important documents of its kind in medieval Europe.
 As gold had a much higher price, the value of the Prague groschen significantly lagged behind gold coins from Florence and Venice and the Hungarian Körmöcbánya.